Iditarod Fast Facts

 Most Consecutive Wins - Lance Mackey won four consecutive times from 2007-2010.

-Fastest winning time - Dallas Seavey finishes the 2016 race in eight days, 11 hours, 20 minutes, 16 seconds.
+Fastest winning time - Mitch Seavey finished the 2017 race in eight days, 3 hours, 40 minutes, 13 seconds.

-Winner by a [dog's] nose - Dick Mackey finishes the 1978 race one second ahead of Rick Swenson.
+Winner by a [dog's] nose - Dick Mackey finished the 1978 race one second ahead of Rick Swenson.
 The winner is decided by the nose of the first dog across the finish line.

 First female winner - Libby Riddles in 1985.